enova/landable/README.md

 # Landable

-Rails engine providing an API and such for managing mostly static content.
+Landable is an API layer for your CMS.
+It's implemented as a [Rails Engine](http://guides.rubyonrails.org/engines.html).
+We like to use Landable with [Publicist](https://git.cashnetusa.com/trogdor/publicist), a great UI for managing content.

 ## Installation